Modifications Help Parents Adapt To Substantial Changes In Circumstances

 Child support orders are based on the number of overnights children spend with each parent, as well as a number of other considerations.
 When there has been a substantial change of circumstances, it may be necessary to modify child support orders.

-At Walden Neitzke & Kuhary, S.C., our lawyers help clients modify yesterday’s child support orders to reflect today’s living situations and income levels.
+At Walden Neitzke & Kuhary, S.C., our family law attorneys help clients modify yesterday’s child support orders to reflect today’s living situations and income levels.

 As children grow, living situations may change.
 When children begin to split their time more evenly between parents, the amount of child support due may be decreased.
 In addition, if children switch households and begin living with the noncustodial parent, that parent may now be owed child support.